 You do need to be self-motivated and work hard as a professional ballet dancer.
 Be open to change; everyone is different, so it’s important to focus on yourself and what makes you be the best dancer you can be.
 This will also help you stand out to others and gain you a reputation for having something unique about your dancing.

-While everyone’s journey into professional dancing is different, my ballet career advice for any dancer contemplating taking up ballet professionally would be to consider your dancing style, research different companies, and learn to self-correct in order to constantly develop your technique.
+While everyone’s journey into professional dancing is different, my advice for any dancer contemplating taking up ballet professionally is to 1) find your dancing style, 2) research different companies, and 3) learn to develop your own technique.

 I hope you’ve enjoyed reading this article and have found it helpful.
-To find out more about my journey to becoming a professional dancer, please take a look at the other articles on my blog.
+To find out more about my journey to becoming a professional dancer, please take a look at the other articles on my blog or check out my Instagram.